jbogard/bulk-writer/README.md

 ## Using SqlBulkCopy ##

-The Bulk Writer core assembly has an `IDataReader` implementation that wraps an `IEnumerator` called `EnumeratorDataReader`.
-You can give an instance of `EnumeratorDataReader` to an instance of `SqlBulkCopy`, so that when `SqlBulkCopy` calls for the next record from the `EnumeratorDataReader` instance, it is retrieving the next record from the underlying `IEnumerator`.
+The Bulk Writer core assembly has an `IDataReader` implementation that wraps an `IEnumerator` called `EnumerableDataReader`.
+You can give an instance of `EnumerableDataReader` to an instance of `SqlBulkCopy`, so that when `SqlBulkCopy` calls for the next record from the `EnumerableDataReader` instance, it is retrieving the next record from the underlying `IEnumerator`.

 It is conceivable that `IEnumerator.MoveNext()` and `IEnumerator.Current` are proffering records from any type of data source, but you are typically enumerating over an enumerable by retrieving an instance of `IEnumerator` by calling `IEnumerable.GetEnumerator()`.
-So, you can think of `EnumeratorDataReader` in this way:
+So, you can think of `EnumerableDataReader` in this way:

-> **You can give `EnumeratorDataReader` to `SqlBulkCopy`, and in turn, `SqlBulkCopy` will stream the data from the `IEnumerable` into your target data store.**
+> **You can give `EnumerableDataReader` to `SqlBulkCopy`, and in turn, `SqlBulkCopy` will stream the data from the `IEnumerable` into your target data store.**

 Most of the other code in the core assembly is for mapping properties on source data (objects yielded from an `IEnumerable`) to columns in the target data store.